I love the fresh start of a new year.

 As if we didn’t just drag our same old December brain into January with us!

-While both can be helpful in the beginning as we integrate new habits or behaviors into our daily routine, at some point, that motivation “well” runs dry.
+A fresh start can bring a renewed sense of motivation and inspiration.
+Both can be helpful in the beginning as we integrate new habits into our daily routine.

 Specific thoughts produce the feeling of motivation.